Problem Formulation#

 Here are some heuristics I look out for:

-• Detailed enough that you start to be able to map them to functions or bits of code that you know how to write.
-This makes it easier to write good functions you can reuse, which translates to less copy/pasting/redundancy and bugs.
+Detailed enough that you start to be able to map them to functions or bits of code that you know how to write.
+This is called recognizing patterns, and is a key aspect of computational thinking.

 I also look for these affective/emotional/high-level senses: